FaazTechSolutions/ilyas-panda/Software Testing Project-FTS ILYAS.md

 # Defect Triage Report Format:
 ### Defect Triage Meeting:
 - Defect Triage Meeting is generally called to resolve and fix defect.
 - Different participants i.e. ***Test Lead, Project Manager, Technical Lead, and Development Team Lead are important participants of meeting.
-Without them, no decision can be taken and meeting cannot be completed.
+Without them, no decision can be taken and meeting cannot be completed***.
 - In three different phases i.e. pre-meeting, during meeting, and post-meeting, defect triage meeting is completed.
 - After the meeting, a triage report is generated that contains full descriptions and detail about each of everything that happened during meeting.
 - This triage report contains all information starting from identification of defect until root cause of defect.
 - This report is shared with all participants of meeting